Dthurow/dthurow.github.io/_drafts/using-rotary-encoders.md

 1->3
 ```

-so lets do 1 means clockwise and -1 means counter clockwise I can list out all possible combinations of a previous and current value, and determine which way I'm going, or if I'm missing anything
+Since I'll have to do this in code eventually anyway, lets do 1 to mean clockwise and -1 to mean counter clockwise.
+I can then list out all possible combinations of a previous and current state, and determine which way I'm going, or if I'm missing anything.

 | prev | cur | direction |
 |---|---|---|
 | 0 | 0 | UNDEFINED |